codio/knowledge/source/instructors/setupcourses/batch-groups-upload.rst

       :alt: Select csv to batch upload the student groups

-You can download the csv template file from **Download Template** setting present in the **Group Settings** area.
-You can update the fields as per your requirement and use that csv file to upload/arrange student groups.
+You can download a csv template file from the **Download Template** setting in the **Group Settings** area.
+Update the fields as needed and use that csv file to upload student groups.

 The CSV contains 3 columns: